Hude06/feathers2/notes.md

     time.sleep(1)# Write your code here :-)
 ```

-this is iexample code for the presure humid sensor for the feather s2
+this is is example code for the presure humid sensor for the feather s2

 ```
 # SPDX-FileCopyrightText: 2021 ladyada for Adafruit Industries